 How do I know it always works?
 I have an uncle in the business.
 Continue reading “Foolproof Way to Get Out of Speeding Tickets”

-After the Chicago Cubs won the World Series, several of the players mentioned how they watched the Rocky movies in order to get pumped for their games.
-I had never seen Rocky, although I knew the basic storyline and had seen the training montage.
-I’m just not interested enough in boxing.
-The American Film Institute ranks it the 2nd best sports movie of all time, so why not watch it?
-It’s rated PG; how bad can it be?
+After the Chicago Cubs won the 2016 World Series, several of the players mentioned how they watched the Rocky movies in order to get pumped for their games.
+Although I knew the basic storyline and had watched the training montage from the original film, I had not seen any of the films.
+Based on the Cubs’ recommendation and the fact that the American Film Institute ranks Rocky the 2nd best sports movie of all time, I decided to watch it.
+It’s rated PG; how bad could it be?

 Subtly terrifying.
 Continue reading “Rocky’s Dangerous Implications”

 I am writing this post as a result of an incident that occurred at my favorite fast food restaurant last week.
 A man went ballistic over something a female employee did.
 (Notice I didn’t say she made a mistake, because she actually did not).
 His verbal abuse has been permanently dealt with.